HiPC 2016 Student Parallel Programming Challenge

 - All submissions must be team’s own work.
 Plagiarism will be dealt with utmost seriousness and will have serious consequences.
 We will follow the IEEE rules that apply to papers including adding authors to IEEE Prohibited Authors List Database.
 The decisions of track and program chairs in any such case will be final.
 All submissions will be vetted for plagiarism using MOSS MIT tool.
 Submissions which are found to be plagiarized will be rejected.

 - Functional correctness of the result is a must to be considered for further evaluation.

 - The contest will have two parallel and independent tracks.
-First track will be for Intel Xeon Phi based node and second track will consists of a high end node with a NVidia GPU.
-More details will be released soon along with the problem statement.
+First track will be for Xeon Phi based cluster (x86+Xeon Phi nodes interconnected via high speed network) and second track will consist of a high end node with a NVidia GPU.

 - Student teams can submit to one or both tracks